7 Habits of Smart Threat Intelligence Analysts

 In other words, key business leaders with the ability to influence organizational operations are the primary people for which threat analysts should tailor their work.
 If the director of IT, for instance, is the one holding the purse strings when it comes to implementing new technologies or dedicating resources to a project, focus on delivering timely and actionable information to the director of IT.
 If the CEO calls the shots on all strategic projects, make sure she receives and understands the work you deliver.

-By practicing these seven habits you will learn to work smarter and improve the quality of your threat intelligence product.
+By practicing these seven habits you'll learn to work smarter and improve the quality of your threat intelligence product.

 Old habits are hard to change.
 As the late, great David Bowie sang, “Turn and face the strange.”
 While these habits might not seem comfortable at first, with these guidelines and a little effort, incremental changes will exponentially increase your accuracy with and efficiency of your threat predictions and recommendations.